 Studies suggest PRP treatment can improve healing in soft tissue and bone.
 These positive findings have lead to widespread use of PRP for a variety of conditions.

-Arthritis, Plantar Fasciitis, ACL injuries, Back & Neck Injuries, Ankle Sprains, Tendinitis and to Boost Recovery from Surgery
+Meniscus Injuries, ACL injuries, Back & Neck Injuries, Ankle Sprains, Tendinitis and to Boost Recovery from Surgery

 Corticosteroid injections like Cortisone can reduce inflammation, but they can also damage cartilage and speed up the development of arthritis in the joint.
 A study published in May in JAMA (JAMA.
 2017 May 16;317(19)) by researchers at Tufts Medical Center found that the injection of a corticosteroid resulted in greater loss of cartilage and no significant difference in knee pain compared to patients who received a placebo injection!